 Tabletop TV Stand and Soundbar Assembly Steps

 Install the TV Mounting Rails

-Per Step 5 of the AEON 60111 Universal TV stand instruction manual the vertical rails (Part 7 in the manual) are fastened to the back of the TV.
+The original Universal TV stand I used in the pictures below is no longer available, so please follow closely the instruction manual of the one I linked here.
+The vertical rails are fastened to the back of the TV.
 Identify and layout the two rails with the screws & spacer packets.
 The different size screws and standoff spacers are included to fit most TVs:

 TV Rail Mounting Screws

 It’s necessary to pick the right size and length screw for your TV.
 Both the metric M6x12 (12mm long) and M6x35 (35mm long) screws fit the mounting holes in my TV, however the longer M6x35 screw was the best fit because it threaded further into the back of the TV for a secure hold with room for the mounting rail and soundbar bracket.
 Here I’ve loosely threaded in 3 screws with the top right screw threaded all the way in to verify the standoff length: